Energy Efficiency and Home Repair on a Limited Income

 • This article from the Zero Energy Project is a good overview of many loan/mortgage sources for solar and energy efficiency home improvements.

-• This is an overview of Energy Efficient Mortgages (EEMs) or green mortgages that allow existing or prospective homeowners to finance the cost of upgrades in new and existing homes.
+• This is an overview of Energy Efficient Mortgages (EEMs) or green mortgages that al existing or prospective homeowners to finance the cost of upgrades in new and existing homes.
 According to the Dept. of Energy, these mortgages take into account the lower utility bills that will come from the upgrades, and this may result in more favorable financing terms for the borrower.
 EEMs are sponsored by federally insured mortgage programs (FHA and VA) and the conventional secondary mortgage market.
 Lenders can offer conventional EEMs, FHA EEMs, or VA EEMs.

 • Check with credit unions such as Nusenda or the Clean Energy Credit Union PV loans and other green loans.